iconify/icon-finder/packages/ui/README.md

 2. Install dependencies: `npm install`

+3. Choose a theme (see below).

-3. Compile UI: `npm run build`
+4. Compile UI: `npm run build`

-To test it, open one of html files from directory "demo" in your browser (via web server, not as file://).
+To test it, open one of HTML files from directory "demo" in your browser (via web server, not as file://).

 ## Development mode